 “The three most dangerous words in medicine are “In my experience.”
 Dr. Mark Crislip, MD

 Personal anecdotes and testimonials are one of the most common validations we encounter, particularly when somebody wants to provide proof that something “works”.
 This is often the case for painful conditions, rehabilitation, training, weight loss, and diet.
-We have to actively remind ourselves that anecdotes are only a story we tell ourselves or to other people.
+We have to actively remind ourselves that anecdotes are only a story we tell ourselves or other people.

 In this article, I will explain why you should be very careful not to draw firm (or even any) conclusions based solely on anecdotes, especially your own.